InkFaust/Library-Simple/README.md

 At first, I'm not designer at all as you'll see...

-Also, I'd love to ask you pay attention that I've never used the `Redux` before (first time, hope everything is fine);
+Also, I'd love to ask you pay attention that I've never used the `Redux` before (the first time, hope everything is fine);

-Well, I guess I've paid attention to all errors may show up, and all (I'd better don't say 'all') data passed through validation.
+Well, I guess I've paid attention to all errors may show up, and all (I'd better don't say 'all') data have passed through validation.

 I don't like the way with styles, there are for refactoring, but without taking a look at a design, makings more difficult to choose between ways.

-I'll love to implement `styled-components`, and `compass sass` soon.
+I'll love to implement the `styled-components` or try the `compass sass` soon.

 # API

 ```
-/api/books              получить список книг
+/api/books              get books list
-/api/books/{id}         получить информацию о текущей книге
+/api/books/{id}         get information of current book
 ```

 ```
-/api/authors            получить список авторов
+/api/authors            get authors list
-/api/authors/{id}       получить информацию о текущем авторе
+/api/authors/{id}       get information of current author
-/api/authors/{id}/books получить список книг автора
+/api/authors/{id}/books get books list of current author
 ```